federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing.md

 - https://open.alberta.ca/api/3/action/package_search?start=@Value(start_feature)&rows=$(QUERY_ITERATIONS)

-- **NOTE:** 'QUERY_ITERATIONS' variable in concatenated value is the number of query loops and is stored as published parameter in FME.
+- **NOTE:** 'QUERY_ITERATIONS' variable in concatenated value is the number of query loops and is stored as a published parameter in FME.

 The current default settings will return a total of 20000 records, and, at the time of writing, there are approximately 17,000 open data records in Alberta open data.